 Silafrica is achieving excellence overall and across select key areas—including corporate, environment and social impact parameters—through an organization-wide commitment to embody the vision and values of “The Silafrica Way.”

-(Nairobi, Kenya – February 2020) Over the past several years, Silafrica has been steadily building a reputation as an award-winning manufacturer and supplier of plastics and packaging solutions in Africa and exceptional corporate citizen.
+(Nairobi, Kenya – February 2020) Over the past several years, Silafrica has been steadily building a reputation as an award-winning manufacturer and supplier of plastics, and is recognized as one of the leading packaging companies in Nairobi, Kenya (providing packaging solutions throughout Africa).
+Equally as important, Silafrica is regarded as an exceptional corporate citizen.
 The company has achieved this distinction by creating a set of guiding principles for all employees, known as “The Silafrica Way,” representing the culmination of 25 years of hard work.

 Every employee and team, as well as executive leadership, are measured against how well they follow The Silafrica Way, which is built on Silafrica’s five core values of doing the right thing, being authentic, being open to learning and unlearning, keeping it lean and becoming world-class together.
 The Silafrica Way gives employees a common vocabulary and shared practices that help ensure consistent and sustainable results as well as a passion for excellence.

 “We created The Silafrica Way as a means to help us optimize the speed and efficiency of our operations, reduce waste, help our employees thrive and grow professionally, and continually ensure the safety and productivity of our physical environments,” said Silafrica’s Group Executive Director, Akshay Shah.
 “Having a shared desire to consistently offer world-class performance has made us stronger and better equipped to face virtually any challenge that may come our way.”